BlockMen/minetest_plus/mods/default/README.txt

 other sounds: (freesound.org)
--default_hurt by thecheeseman, CC-BY 3.0
+- player_damage by thecheeseman, CC-BY 3.0
--default_lava by audionautics, CC-BY 3.0
+- default_lava by audionautics, CC-BY 3.0
--default_water by felix.blume, CC0
+- default_water by felix.blume, CC0